thanthese/count-word-frequencies/README.md

 ## Current Standings

 Shockingly, the python implementation is currently the fastest.
+By *a lot*.